veevidify/docker-fastapi/README.md

 ```

 _**Note**: It's important to note that poetry commands should be invoked from the host, within backend/app folder, instead of from within docker container service, in order to avoid conflicts._

+_**Note**: Poetry virtual envs do not affect docker environment bootstrapped by `docker-compose`.
+It's purely for IDE and intellisense._

 ## b.
 Structures
 - SQLAlchemy models: `./backend/app/app/models/`